jhelvy/logitr/README.md

                options=list(...))
 ```

-The function returns a list of values, so assign the model output to a variable (like "model") to access the output values.
+The function returns a list of values, so assign the model output to a variable (e.g. "model") to store the output values.

 ## Arguments
 |    Argument    |    Description    |    Default    |